 Claiming the government has created a ‘million new jobs’ relies on a completely dishonest interpretation of the figures.
 Especially making the same claim repeatedly even after it’s been pointed out as wrong by no less than the ONS.

 And this from a party which in opposition regularly accused Labour of twisting the statistics to suit its own agenda.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.